aimagelab/HWD/README.md

 ```

 ## I-LPIPS (Intra-LPIPS)
-Evaluates intra-author consistency by comparing style coherence within the same author’s samples.
+Evaluates intra-image consistency by comparing style coherence within the sample.
 This is also a custom implementation using the same backbone as HWD.

 ```python
 from hwd.scores import IntraLPIPSScore